Dividend Stock Screener

 If you are in a dividend stock, and there is an announcement of a dividend cut, consider getting out.
 The stock is highly likely to fall.

-This stock screen is about high dividend stocks; some of these can be highly risky or volatile.
-Consider some of the lower dividend stocks, around the 4% to 5% level for possibly safer stocks.
+This dividend stock screener is about finding high dividend paying stocks; some of these can be highly risky or volatile.
+Consider some of the lower dividend yield stocks, around the 4% to 5% level for possibly safer stocks.

-The screenshots from the above dividend stock screen are from Finviz.com.
+The screenshots from the above dividend stock screen are from the Tradingview Stock Screener.

-You may also be interested in a stock screen for high growth stocks.
+You may also be interested in a list of some done for you stock screeners.